 Criteria: "Funds distributed from this endowment will provide an internship or apprenticeship stipend to… fund work inside a public policy organization, federal government office, or think tank that advances policy in the area of international and nuclear security."

-- A minimum of 50% of the student's internship time must be spent working on issues that focus on reducing the risks of nuclear non-proliferation and nuclear terrorism, or associated weapons of mass destruction.
+- A minimum of 50 percent of the student's internship time must be spent working on issues that focus on reducing the risks of nuclear nonproliferation and nuclear terrorism, or associated weapons of mass destruction.

 This internship fund was established to commemorate Steve Spinner, a 1984 graduate of the LBJ School.
 Steve was devoted to developing a comprehensive system for employment and training and to fostering public-private partnerships in the area of workforce development.
-As Job Training Advisor to the U.S. Senate Labor and Human Resources Committee, he successfully led a bipartisan effort to consolidate federal employment training and education programs.
-The Senate overwhelmingly approved the legislation, known as the Workforce Development Act, two weeks after Steve’s death in 1995.
+As job training adviser to the U.S. Senate Labor and Human Resources Committee, he successfully led a bipartisan effort to consolidate federal employment training and education programs.
+The Senate overwhelmingly approved the legislation, known as the Workforce Development Act, two weeks after Spinner's death in 1995.

 - The student must engage in a project that is mutually beneficial to the organization and to the student's academic and professional goals.